lineklemensen/PRJ3/docs/report/07 - Design and implementation/02a - Software design.md

 ## Server

 ### Empty class diagram

-This is a very simple class diagram, RouteHandler handles all the incoming request, and LogHandler stores the data.
+**RouteHandler** decides which handler should handle the incoming request.

+**LogHandler** stores the data given from RouteHandler and also returns the data that is asked for in RouteHandler.

 ![empty class diagram for server](docs/diagrams/out/apModel/server_class_empty/ServerClasses.png)

 ### Sequence diagram